> Knowledge Base

-Total Uptime’s Web Application Firewall (WAF) is an extremely powerful tool to protect web applications at the edge of the Internet as opposed to right inside your datacenter.
+Total Uptime’s Web Application and API Protection (WAAP) is an extremely powerful tool to protect web applications at the edge of the Internet as opposed to right inside your datacenter.
 The WAF shields your network and applications from the ever increasing number of application-layer attacks and can also aid with compliance, like PCI, by helping to prevent information disclosure.

 A common request we receive is: “Where do I start with configuring the many options in the WAF?”
 We’ve developed this quick-start guide.
 All of the settings below will provide immediate protection, but will not have adverse affects.